AiltonMazullo/AiltonMazullo/README.md

 Hi, my name is Ailton Rodrigues and I’m a front-end developer with experience in ReactJS and Next.js, including tools and libraries such as React Query, Context API, Styled-Components, Chakra UI, Tailwind CSS, JavaScript, and TypeScript.

-I also have solid knowledge of clean code architecture principles like SOLID, as well as experience with AWS, Docker, and problem-solving in building scalable solutions.
+I also have solid knowledge of clean code architecture principles like SOLID, as well as experience Docker, and problem-solving in building scalable solutions.

 ##